bharadwaj21122001/Nearby_Places/README.md

 ## Available Scripts

+Before you start the project, check the dependencies are istalled are not .
+If not, run the following command in your terminal:

+### `npm install`

+For this project there are other dependencies that are not included in the default installation of create-react-app.
+You can install them by running the following command

+### `npm install axios leaflet react-leaflet`
+### `npm install axios`

-In the project directory, you can run:
+In the project directory, and in the project terminal, you can run:

 ### `npm start`